How to Differentiate Between Back Pain and Hip Pain?

 - Pain management:

-- NSAIDs (non-steroidal anti-inflammatory drugs) to relieve inflammation.
+- NSAIDs (nonsteroidal anti-inflammatory drugs) for relief of inflammation.

-- Occupational therapy: Optimizing movement patterns in everyday life.
+- Occupational therapy: Optimization of movement patterns in everyday life.

 - Disc surgery: To relieve pressure in cases of herniated discs.

-- Endoprostheses: In cases of severely advanced hip osteoarthritis, an artificial joint can improve the quality of life.
+- Endoprostheses: In cases of advanced hip arthrosis, an artificial joint can improve quality of life.

 Conclusion

-Differentiating between back and hip pain requires careful diagnosis, as the symptoms can be similar.
-A comprehensive medical history, clinical tests, and targeted imaging can help narrow down the cause of the discomfort.
-Early and appropriate treatment is crucial for pain relief and improving quality of life.
+The differentiation between back and hip pain requires careful diagnostics, as the symptoms can be similar.
+Through a comprehensive medical history, clinical tests, and targeted imaging, the cause of the complaints can be narrowed down.
+Timely and appropriate therapy significantly contributes to pain relief and improvement in quality of life.